-- Investigations of all accidents will be undertaken so that control measures can be introduced to prevent recurrence.
+- The Bursar will be responsible for reviewing all accidents to determine if an investigation is appropriate given the circumstances of the accident.
+The approach to the investigation will be varied based on the circumstances of the accident.
+If it is decided an investigation is not required the Bursar will review the circumstances and determine if actions are required to prevent recurrence.
 The majority of accidents will be low level requiring minimal investigation with the outcomes only needing to be noted on the SIMS accident recording database. - More detailed investigations may be needed for more serious incidents and these will be conducted by the Bursar. - Where appropriate, risk assessments will be formally reviewed following accidents/near misses.